Ultraman Omega

 Ultraman Omega (ウルトラマンオメガ, Urutoraman Omega) is a Japanese tokusatsu drama series produced by Tsuburaya Productions.
-It is the 30th entry (40th overall) in the Ultra Series, released for the franchise's 60th anniversary.
-The series began airing on all TXN-affiliated networks in Japan on July 5, 2025.
+It is the 30th entry (40th overall) in the Ultra Series, The series began airing on all TXN-affiliated networks in Japan on July 5, 2025.

-Plot
+Synopsis

 Ultraman Omega follows the story of the titular Ultraman, who shortened his name to "Omega", falling down to Earth as an amnesiac.
 Adopting the human alias Sorato Okida, he integrates himself into the human society and at the same time fights against monster as Ultraman Omega once he latches on to his subconscious instinct despite his predicament.

-Characters

-KSCT

-The Kaiju Special-Countermeasure Team (怪獣特別対策隊, Kaijū Tokubetsu Taisaku-tai), abbreviated as KSCT (怪特隊, Kaitokutai), is a special team that was formed to protect the public from monster appearances.
-It has headquarters in the Ministry of Disaster Defense (国土防災省, Kokudo Bōsai-shō) and nine teams stationed across Japan.
-Sorato, Kosei, and Ayumu later join the KSCT Unit Uta (ウタ班, Uta-han), officially known as the KSCT Special Task Unit (特務班, Tokumu-han), which is Sayuki Uta's own special operations team that is separate from the other nine teams.

-Sorato Okida

-Sorato Okida (オオキダ ソラト, Ōkida Sorato) (Note: Also spelt as Sorato Ohkida.) is an amnesiac man and the human identity of Ultraman Omega.
-As Ultraman Omega, Sorato transforms with the Omega Slugger (オメガスラッガー, Omega Suraggā) and the Omega Meteo (オメガメテオ, Omega Meteo) crystal.
-His finishing move is Reticulute Beam (レティクリュート光線, Retikuryūto Kōsen).
-His main weapon is a boomerang blade on his head, which has the same name as his transformation item.

-Omega can harness the power of Meteokaiju through the use of their Ultra Meteos (ウルトラメテオ, Urutora Meteo).